thushana/alameda-election-2025-proposition-50/README.md

-# Proposition 50 Vote Results Map
+# Alameda City and County – Proposition 50 Vote Results Map

-Interactive map showing Proposition 50 vote results by precinct for Alameda County, November 2025 Election.
+An interactive map showing Proposition 50 vote results by precinct for Alameda County in the November 2025 Election.

-Proposition 50 was by voters on November 4, 2025, with 64% support, temporarily replacing the state's independent redistricting commission's congressional maps with Democrat-drawn districts through 2030.
+[Proposition 50](https://voterguide.sos.ca.gov/quick-reference-guide/50.htm) was approved by voters on November 4, 2025, with 64% support, temporarily replacing the state's independent redistricting commission's congressional maps with Democrat-drawn districts through 2030.
 The measure, promoted by Governor Newsom as a response to Trump-backed Republican redistricting in Texas, could flip up to five GOP-held House seats to Democrats in the 2026 midterms.

 ## The Tool
 I geeked out building this Election Results map for the November 2025 special election with data from Alameda County.
 My goal was to see how Alameda Island's voters went for Prop.
 50 – a very partisan ballot item – as well as analyze the "Cast Voter Record" data files.* This tool allows you to see city-wide as well as county-wide data at the precinct level.
 Hover or click a precinct for specific details including vote breakdowns as well as mail-in/in-person tallies, with a comparison against the county average.
 There's also a mode switch button that changes from geographical boundary shading (choropleth) to proportional bubbles; it's particularly useful at a county level to see it in that mode since some precincts had very low vote counts.
 I wouldn't say there are major takeaways beyond Alameda's slightly increased swing leftward compared to last year's Harris/Trump breakdown.